 How Often Should You Update Your Content Marketing Strategy?

 Content marketing is similar to investing in index funds.
 In short term, returns are small.
 But in the long run, it can generate significant returns.
 Only if you stick with it and keep investing your efforts.
-This is how it works.
 It takes great effort to start.
 And even more, time to work.
 But if you focus on it for the long term.
-It will give you beneficial results.
+It will give you beneficial results in the long run.